-Petchboonchu fought out of FA Group Muay Thai Gym in Bangkok and trained under the esteemed Kru Diesel who was Trainer of the Year in 2014.
+Petchboonchu fought out of FA Group Muay Thai Gym in Bangkok during his time.
+He trained under the esteemed Kru Diesel who was Trainer of the Year in 2014.

 FA Group gym is a popular spot among foreigners who come to train and learn the signature clinch-and-knee style as popularized by Petchboonchu.

 To know more about Petchboonchu, read this exclusive interview: “The Ultimate Diamond“.

 Petchmorakot is the modern-day Muay Khao supreme.
 The 26-year-old holds wins over a who’s who list of Muay Thai legends including Seksan Or Kwanmuang, fellow Muay Khao Petchboonchu FA Group, Glory multi-time champion Petpanomrung Kiatmoo9, and the living legend Saenchai.